tgraulich/Balmorel_GitHub_Tutorial/doc/index.md

   of work and it's only you.
 - You could commit to branches if there are multiple lines of work at once, and you don't want them to interfere with each other.
-- Tags are useful to mark a specific commit as important, for example a release version.
 - In Git, commits form a so-called "graph".
 Branches are tags in Git function like sticky notes that stick to specific commits.
 What this means for us is that it does not cost any significant disk space to create new branches.